Brief

 Figure 1

-However, with federal funding under attack, it remains critical for state and local governments to invest in the workforce.
-Our updated early care and education (ECE) Workforce Compensation Tracker shows how states, territories, tribal governments, and local entities are supporting early educators.
+With federal funding under attack, it remains critical for state and local governments to invest in the workforce.
+Explore our newly updated ECE Workforce Compensation Policy Dashboard to see current state and local efforts to boost wages and benefits for early educators.

 Figure 2